US short of options to punish NKorea for serious cyberattack - Aurora Sentinel

 Bossert said Microsoft and foreign governments, including the United Kingdom, Australia, Canada, New Zealand and Japan, confirmed the U.S. finding of responsibility for WannaCry.
 He said the U.S. seeks to partner with other nations and the private sector to prevent future attacks.

 British hacker Marcus Hutchins disarmed the attack by identifying a “kill switch” in the code.
-In a twist, Hutchins was arrested months later by the FBI during a visit to the U.S.; he pleaded not guilty and awaits trial on charges he created unrelated forms of malware.
+In a twist, the FBI arrested Hutchins months later during a visit to the U.S.; he pleaded not guilty and awaits trial on charges he created unrelated forms of malware.

-Associated Press writer Matt O’Brien in Ridgefield Park, New Jersey, contributed to this report.
+Associated Press writers Matt O’Brien in Ridgefield Park, New Jersey, and Josh Lederman in Ottawa, Canada, contributed to this report.